Commissions of 3-4% in luxury real estate: a trap for sellers and agents

 Commission displayed : ≈ 113 208 €

-Here, the agent knows that his commission is substantial and depends on the success of the transaction .
-His personal interest encourages him to:
+Here, the agent knows that their commission is substantial and depends on the success of the transaction .
+Their self-interest motivates them to:

 -